Bicycling Venice to the Heart of Ancient Greece ExpeditionPlus!

 Congratulations on your successful journey!
 Wherever your future travels may take you, enjoy them and thanks for joining us to bicycle from Venice to Kalamata!

-Includes29 days, 28 night's accommodation; use of a quality 30-spd Titanium road or hybrid bike; 2 to 3 tour leaders (depending upon group size) most dinners.
+Includes29 days, 28 night's accommodation with breakfast; use of a quality 30-spd Titanium road or hybrid bike; 3 to 4 tour leaders (depending upon group size); most dinners; several lunches.

 Begin/EndVenice, Italy / Kalamata, Greece